 - In the course of its surveillance activities, DFO tests for specific diseases and pathogens that may affect fish movement.

 - On average, five to eight of the “fresh silver” carcasses are selected for standard histopathology, bacteriology, and molecular diagnostics / virology.
 Samples are sent to the provincial Animal Health Centre in Abbotsford for extensive evaluation.
 The centre is an American Association of Veterinary Laboratory Diagnosticians accredited full-service diagnostic laboratory.
 The use of an accredited laboratory provides confidence in the diagnostic results due to the high standards of quality assurance and quality control.

-- Average monthly mortality of cultured salmon at British Columbia aquaculture sites
+- Mortality events at British Columbia marine finfish aquaculture sites

 - Carcass classification of cultured salmon at British Columbia aquaculture sites by facility